thorborn-dev/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Safari, mobile _(use [browserstack](https://www.browserstack.com/) if you do not own an iPhone)_
 - [ ] Chrome, desktop
 - [ ] Firefox, desktop

+#### Code Reviewer

+- [ ] I have carefully reviewed this PR according to our documentation (esp.: [things you should always check](https://www.notion.so/thorborn/Dinge-die-man-immer-checken-sollte-f1d2ddf4a3e848a79197d1cf505ba7a6))